NickAkincilar/SQL_to_Snowflake_Export_Tool/README.md

 - Generate a DDL & Create the table in Snowflake.
 - Auto map proper datatypes.
 - Perform date type conversion
+- Login to Snowflake using SSO.
+Fill in userid in WowMaker & Leave PW blank.
+Userid has to match the userid used with SSO.
 - if **EXPORT DATA** is checked (checked by default)
   - Export the data into a temp folder as flat files broken in to chunks (**10MB - 600MB**).
   - Create an internal stage in the target Snowflake database & Upload the files